OUIsolutions/CWebStudio/README.md

 ### CWEB_SINGLE_PROCESS
 <b style="color:red;">DONT USE THESE FLAG IF YOU DONT NEED </b><br>
-the single process flag will execute your code in an single process, and if happen some error , your aplicantion will break, so, if you will use these flag, ensure there is no error on your aplication, and use only if you are on an embed system that dont allow multprocess
+the single process flag will execute your code in an single process, and if happen some error, your aplicantion will crash, so, if you will use these flag, ensure that there is no error on your aplication, and use only if you are on an embed system that dont allow multprocess

 ~~~c
 #define CWEB_DEBUG
 #define CWEB_SINGLE_PROCESS
 #include "CWebStudio.c"